vitessio/website/wip-docs/user-guides/transport-security-model.md

 There are two main categories:

-* Internal RPCs: they are used to connect Vitess components.
+* Internal RPCs: used to connect Vitess components.
-* Externally visible RPCs: they are use by the app to talk to Vitess.
+* Externally visible RPCs: used by the application to communicate with Vitess.

 A few features in the Vitess ecosystem depend on authentication, like Caller ID and table ACLs.
 We'll explore the Caller ID feature first.